-What Kind of Things Can A District of Columbia Financial Power of Attorney Do?
+What Things Can A District of Columbia Financial Power of Attorney Do?

 The choice of what powers your District of Columbia financial power of attorney has is yours.
-You can decide for your District of Columbia financial agent do as much, or as little, as you determine, depending upon what you provide in the District of Columbia financial power of attorney document.
+You can decide for your District of Columbia financial agent to do as much, or as little, as you determine, depending upon what you provide in the District of Columbia financial power of attorney document.
 For example, you might grant your District of Columbia financial agent the authority to conduct all of your financial affairs.
-In addition, in other circumstances you might only authorize your financial agent to transaction your business for a single financial transaction (such as signing documents at a real estate closing).
-Typically, these limited powers of attorney specify that they only are valid for a single transaction or for a limited scope of time.
-Typically Financial Agent Powers Include:
+In addition, in other circumstances, you might only authorize your financial agent to transaction your business for a single financial transaction (such as signing documents at a real estate closing).
+Finally, these limited powers of attorney specify that they only are valid for a single transaction or for a limited scope of time.

 - Buy or sell real estate,